wjase/theme-tree/readme.md

 # Spring Theme Tree

-## Themeing for Spring - Done properly
+## Themeing for Spring - Reimagined

-## What does 'done properly' mean?

-This library contains classes and auto configuration which allows you to have multiple themes in your web application.
-It allows you to extend themes without having to duplicate all the files, and it allows several themes to coexist in a running app and switch between them on the fly.
+This library contains classes and auto configuration which allows you to

+ * have multiple concurrent themes in your web application.
+ * extend themes without having to duplicate all the files
+ * switch between them on the fly based on conditions expressed in Spring EL.
+ * when coupled with Thymol and Thymeleaf, you can also have designers create, edit and view layouts without requiring a running application.
+They just double click.

+ The classic example is the Christmas theme for a web store which changes a handful of image and header/footer assets during the Christmas period.

+## Why re-imagine Spring themes?

 Spring already has some support for loading resources based on a theme name, but this is fairly basic and awkward, extending the same mechanism used for